Praying Indian: Early history

-The towns had a location that served as an outlying wall of defense for the colony, a function that came to an end in 1675, during King Philip's War.
+The towns were located to serve as an outlying wall of defense for the colony, a function that came to an end in 1675, during King Philip's War.
 Praying Indians offered their service as scouts to the colonists in Massachusetts but were rejected by the Puritans in Boston.
-Instead, Praying Indian residents were first confined to their villages and were thus restricted from their farms and unable to feed themselves.
+Instead, praying Indian residents were first confined to their villages and were thus restricted from their farms and unable to feed themselves.
 Many were confined on Deer Island in Boston Harbor.

 John Eliot and many others in the Plymouth Colony tried to prevent it, but it is reported that it became dangerous in Massachusetts to talk positively about any Native Americans, which likely contributed to the initial successes of the Indian rebellion.
-The order for removal was passed in October 1675, and by December, well over 1,000 Christian Indians had been brought to the island, where many died during the winter due to the harsh conditions.
+The order for removal was passed in October 1675, and by December, well over 1,000 Christian Indians had been brought to Deer Island, where many died during the winter due to the harsh conditions.
 The survivors were released in 1676.

 After the war, in part because of the loss of life, the General Court of Massachusetts disbanded 10 of the original 14 towns in 1677 and placed the rest under the supervision of colonists, but some communities survived and retained their religious and education systems.

 Slavery

-Indigenous peoples of the Americas including Praying Indians were trafficked through Atlantic trade routes.
-The 1677 work The Doings and Sufferings of the Christian Indians, for example, documents Indian prisoners of war in New England (who were not, in fact, opposing combatants, but Praying Indians) being enslaved and sent to the West Indies.
+Indigenous peoples of the Americas including praying Indians were trafficked through Atlantic trade routes.
+The 1677 work The Doings and Sufferings of the Christian Indians, for example, documents Indian prisoners of war in New England (who were not opposing combatants, but praying Indians) being enslaved and sent to the West Indies.

 Praying Indians of Dedham

-In the mid-17th century, John Eliot and a group of praying Indians from Dedham, Massachusetts, won a lengthy court battle and were awarded the title to the 2,000 acre of land in the town that is now known as Natick.
+In the mid-17th century, John Eliot and a group of praying Indians from Dedham, Massachusetts won a lengthy court battle and were awarded the title to the 2,000 acre of land in the town that is now known as Natick.

 The dispute, which lasted from 1651 to 1665 and flared up again sporadically in the years afterward, centered on the Indians' use of a tract of land along the Charles River.
 They claimed to have an agreement to use the land for farming with the Town Fathers, but Dedham officials objected to them.

-Eliot had converted many of the native people in the area to Christianity and taught them how to live a stable agrarian life.
+Eliot had converted many of the native people in the area to Christianity and taught them how to live an agrarian life.
 He converted so many that the group needed a large portion of land on which to grow their own crops.
-The law was on the side of the town, Elliot made a moral argument that the group had a need for land of their own.
+However, the law was on the side of the town.

-The case eventually went before the General Court, which granted the land in question to the Indians and, in compensation for the land lost, gave another piece of land in what is today Deerfield, Massachusetts, to the Dedham settlers.
-The town's actions in the case were characterized by "deceptions, retaliations, and lasting bitterness" and harassed its Native neighbors with petty accusations even after the matter had been settled.
+The case eventually went before the General Court, which granted the land in question to the Indians and, in compensation for the land lost, gave another piece of land in what is today Deerfield, Massachusetts to the Dedham settlers.
+The town's actions in the case were characterized by "deceptions, retaliations, and lasting bitterness" and harassed its Native neighbors with petty accusations even after the case had been settled.